mobify/iterstuff/README.md

 **Useful tools for working with iterators**

-This package contains three useful tools to work with iterables in Python.
-They're most useful for generators.

-If the python2 `itertools` module is the Swiss Army Knife of functions for iterables, `iterstuff` is the cut-down 2-blade version that you can keep on your keyring.
+If the python2 `itertools` module is the Swiss Army Knife of functions for iterables, `iterstuff` is the cut-down single-blade version that you can keep on your keyring.

 ## Lookahead

-The Lookahead class 'wraps' an iterable and allows:
+The Lookahead class is the main feature of iterstuff.
+It 'wraps' an iterable and allows:

 * Detection of the end of the generator using the `atend` property
 * 'Peeking' at the next item to be yielded using the `peek` property

-We'll look at use-cases in a moment, but first usage:
+We'll look at examples in a moment, but first here's a summary of usage:

     >>> # Create a generator that will yield three integers
     >>> g = xrange(3)